Westport Fuel Systems Inc. (WPRT): Skating on Thin Ice? We Know the Answer

 WPRT’s Market Performance

-WPRT stocks went down by -0.49% for the week, with a monthly jump of 3.04% and a quarterly performance of -32.62%, while its annual performance rate touched 126.11%.
-The volatility ratio for the week stands at 4.79% while the volatility levels for the past 30 days are set at 6.36% for Westport Fuel Systems Inc..
-The simple moving average for the period of the last 20 days is -3.88% for WPRT stocks with a simple moving average of -32.76% for the last 200 days.
+WPRT stocks went down by -4.21% for the week, with a monthly drop of -3.49% and a quarterly performance of -42.75%, while its annual performance rate touched 123.70%.
+The volatility ratio for the week stands at 5.02% while the volatility levels for the past 30 days are set at 6.46% for Westport Fuel Systems Inc..
+The simple moving average for the period of the last 20 days is -8.52% for WPRT stocks with a simple moving average of -36.38% for the last 200 days.

 Analysts’ Opinion of WPRT